 The first trend (which will likely continue to be a trend well into the foreseeable future) is the rising costs of Facebook ads.
 This is unsurprising as Facebook continues to earn more attention and expand its user base each year.

 However, it was still an issue that Samer faced.
-Specifically, he was struggling with rising CPMs (Cost Per Thousand or, literally, Cost Per Mille, which is Latin for “thousand”) and customer acquisition costs.
+Specifically, he was struggling with one of the major Direct To Consumer trends in recent years: rising CPMs (Cost Per Thousand or, literally, Cost Per Mille, which is Latin for “thousand”) and customer acquisition costs.